 Amy is seen in this episode, wearing the tiara that Sheldon gave her as an apology.

 Competition Freak: Bernadette is extremely competitive.
 As Leonard discovers in the scavenger hunt.

 Contralto of Danger: Bernadette usually has an adorably squeaky voice... until she gets pissed off.
 Then her voice drops low and the other characters know she means business.

 Cool Big Sis: Penny ends up being like this to the others, (despite being younger) a normal person who helps them with fashion and relationship issues, lampshaded with a discussion with Sheldon where this is played more literally when she talks him into letting her cut his hair.

 Cool Loser: Thoroughly averted.
-They have their own tight group of friends they all have quirky mannerisms that would likely make them a bullying target, especially Sheldon.
-Leonard is the most normal and friendly of the group but especially in the early seasons he has a almost painfully timid disposition.
+While they have their own tight group of friends, they all have quirky mannerisms that would likely make them a bullying target, especially Sheldon.
+Leonard is the most normal and friendly of the group but especially in the early seasons he has an almost painfully timid disposition.
 This is a stark contrast to other stories that either have "charmingly geeky" main characters or the "awkwardly geeky" characters as only secondary characters.

 It also helped that they had an actual woman as Wonder Woman, and a guy "that actually has muscles" as Superman.

 "The Holographic Excitation": The newly weds Howard and Bernadette are both small people (as in short and thin), so they dressed as a couple of cute smurfs for a Halloween party.